“The biggest lesson is to adapt, and to adapt fast.”

 “Finding a local mentor in the Namibian interior design space, that I could relate to, has been and still is a challenge.
 That’s definitely been a challenge entering a niche industry.

 Right now, my mentors are all online: mainly Claire Jefford and Darren Palmer.
 My personal and business growth mentors are Joe Dispenza and Bob Proctor.”

 What advice would you give to someone trying to break into this industry?

-What role does your startup play in 1) contributing to society and 2) in nurturing the entrepreneurial ecosystem in Namibia?
+What role does your startup play in nurturing the entrepreneurial ecosystem in Namibia?

 “Inspiration.
 We really hope to motivate and mentor others to take the first step, just as we did.”

 How significant is collaboration in the growth & scaling of a start-up?

 “Collaboration is key to growing; we have had numerous partnerships with fellow start-ups like Greyco Architects, Newgen Media, Netreg Electical and many local craftsmen and women.
 They have all helped grow our business.
 My biggest collaboration to date has been the one with Pupkewitz Megabuild.”